Factor Augmented Sparse Throughput Deep ReLU Neural Networks for High Dimensional Regression: Methodology

 which means the first term $\bH \bbf$ will be the dominating term among the above decomposition \eqref{eq:est-factor-decomposition}.

 As for the diversified projection matrix $\bW$, an intuitive explanation is that $\bW$ can be treated as an over-estimate of the factor loading $\bB$.
 The prefix `over-' indicates there is no need to accurately determine the number of factors $r$ in our framework; we can loosely choose some large $\overline{r}$ instead.
-Meanwhile, the `significance' condition requires that the choice of $\bW$ should be better than a random guess.
-For example, if $\bW$ is a $r\times p$ matrix with i.i.d. standard Gaussian entries, and $r\asymp 1$, it is easy to verify that with high probability, which does not meet the `significance' condition for a diversified projection matrix.
+Meanwhile, the `significance' condition requires that $\bW$ should be better than a random guess.
+For example, if $\bW$ is a $\bar{r}\times p$ matrix with i.i.d. standard Gaussian entries, and $\bar{r}\asymp 1$, it is easy to verify that $\nu_{\min}(\bH) \le \|\bH\| = \mathcal{O}_{\mathbb{P}}(p^{-1/2})$, which does not meet the ``significance'' condition in Definition \ref{def:dpm}.

 A natural question then is how to determine the diversified projection matrix in practice.
 Here we briefly illustrate two ways.
 The first is to use domain knowledge to construct each column of $\bW$.
-Examples for stock data are given in \cite{fan2022learning}.
-Another is a data-driven method that uses another $n'$ unlabelled $\bx_1,\ldots, \bx_{n'}$.
-To be specific, we can apply principal component analysis to get top-$\overline{r}$ eigenvectors $\hat{\bv}_1, \ldots, \hat{\bv}_{\overline{r}} \in \mathbb{R}^p$ of sample covariance matrix $\hat{\bSigma} = (n')^{-1} \sum_{i=1}^{n'} \bx_i \bx_i^\top$, and choose $\bW$ as $\bW=\sqrt{p} \left[\hat{\bv}_1,\ldots, \hat{\bv}_{\overline{r}}\right]$.
+Examples for financial data are given in \cite{fan2022learning}, other examples in deep learning literature includes the usage of word embedding, e.g., word2vec \citep{mikolov2013efficient}, in natural language process.
+Another is a data-driven method that uses another $n'$ pre-trained $\bx_1,\ldots, \bx_{n'}$.
+To be specific, we can apply principal component analysis to get top-$\overline{r}$ eigenvectors $\hat{\bv}_1, \ldots, \hat{\bv}_{\overline{r}} \in \mathbb{R}^p$ of sample covariance matrix $\hat{\bSigma} = (n')^{-1} \sum_{i=1}^{n'} \bx_i \bx_i^\top$, and take $\bW$ as $\bW=\sqrt{p} \left[\hat{\bv}_1,\ldots, \hat{\bv}_{\overline{r}}\right]$.
+When only $n$ labelled samples are available, it reduces to standard sample splitting.
+However, in many applications, there are a lot of unlabelled data available, in which the second method is related to the semi-supervised learning \citep{van2020survey} in practice.